GIST-NJU/RestCT/README_DOCKER.md

 # Docker Image for Artifact Evaluation

-We provide a Docker image, `restct`, to simply the assesment of the RestCT tool.
+We provide a Docker image, `restct`, to simply the assessment of the RestCT tool.
 In this case, users can skip environment settings to run the RestCT tool, and also replicate the experiments reported in the paper.

-A copy of this image is also available on [Zenodo]().
+A copy of this image is also archived at DOI [xxxx]().